urania277/JetReconstructionBenchmarks.jl/README.md

 Pythia8 application(s) for producing input HepMC3 files.

-TODO: Proper CMAke setup, but the source files will take you most of the way.
+TODO: Proper CMake setup, but the source files will take you most of the way.

 ### `data`